 GEOG 317.
 Carceral Landscapes: Understanding Geographies of Punishment, Policing and Detention.
 1 Credit.
-Offered Either Fall or Spring; Lecture hours:3

 This course will examine how power systems of control and confinement reverberate to reshape society and space.
 This course will investigate the cultural landscape produced by drives to punish and confine populations, especially drives based on race, gender presentation, and citizenship status.
 Crosslisted as WMST 317.